Introduction

 'temperature': None}

-As we can see, data for setting up 1H-NMR spectrum of the acrylonitrile molecule has been stored together with its Molfile.
+As we can see, data for setting up a 1H-NMR spectrum of the acrylonitrile molecule has been stored together with its Molfile.

 To set up an NMR calculation we are only interested in some of the previous data.
 To retrieve it, use the spin_system